davidclin/gcp-alibaba-vpn/redundancy.md

 ### Configure Route Based IPSec VPN Using Static Routing

 #### Configure the VPN gateways
-There are 2 VPN gateways you will need to configure for redundancy.
+Two VPN gateways are needed for redundancy.
 The following steps are for configuring a single VPN gateway.
-Repeat the procedures again in order to configure the second VPN gateway using names that do not overlap.
+Repeat the steps twice to get two VPN gateways.

 1. In the GCP Console,
 [go to the VPN page](https://console.cloud.google.com/networking/vpn/list).